MDunlopGray/Git_class_notes/README.md

 	* Run-D.M.C.
 	* Garth Brooks
 1. Commit and push your changes to the remote repo
-1. Create a lightweight tag called "music.yyyymmdd", where yyyymmdd is the current date
+1. Create a lightweight tag named "music.yyyymmdd", where yyyymmdd is the current date
 1. Push the tag to the remote repo
 1. List the tags in the local repo
 1. Check out the sports.*yyyymmdd* tagged version of the project